ForestAdmin/toolbelt/README.md

     $ forest [command]

 #### General
-- `user`          show your current logged user.
+- `user` display the current logged in user.
-- `login`         sign in to your Forest account.
+- `login` sign in to your Forest Admin account.
-- `logout`        sign out of your Forest account.
+- `logout` sign out of your Forest Admin account.
 - `help [cmd]` display help for [cmd].

 #### Projects

-Manage Forest projects.
+Manage Forest Admin projects.

-- `projects:list` list existing projects.
+- `projects` list your projects.
 - `projects:get` get the configuration of a project.

 #### Environments

-Manage Forest environments.
+Manage Forest Admin environments.

-- `environments:list`         manage Forest environments.
+- `environments` list your environments.
 - `environments:get` get the configuration of an environment.
 - `environments:create` create a new environment.
 - `environments:delete` delete an environment.
 - `environments:copy-layout` copy the layout from one environment to another.

 ### Schema

-Manage Forest schema.
+Manage Forest Admin schema.

-- `schema:apply`              apply your latest schema to your Forest layouts using your ".forestadmin-schema.json" file.
+- `schema:apply` apply the current schema of your repository to the specified environment (using your ".forestadmin-schema.json" file).

 ## License
 [GPL](https://github.com/ForestAdmin/toolbelt/blob/master/LICENSE)